boostorg/spirit/README.md

 [Documentation](http://www.boost.org/doc/libs/develop/libs/spirit/classic/index.html)

 An elderling member of Spirit.
-It receives only limited maintanance, but it is still used even inside Boost by [Boost.Serialization] and [Boost.Wave] libraries.
+It receives only limited maintenance, but it is still used even inside Boost by [Boost.Serialization] and [Boost.Wave] libraries.
 It also contains Phoenix V1.